mbo0000/nba-sport-airflow/README.md

     def func_update_table_schema(ti, table, **kwargs):
         ...
     ```
-3. Load source data into target table when there are new records and update to existing records if their values changed since the last run:
+3. Incrementally load source data into target table when there are new records and update to existing records if their values changed since the last run:
     ```
     merge_tables = PythonOperator(
         task_id             = 'merge_tables'